EOSIO/eosio-swift/README.md

 * Swift Package Manager (SPM) 5.2 or higher
 * For iOS, iOS 12+

+## Installation

-## Swift Package Manager Installation
+### Swift Package Manager

 Depending on the component(s) you wish to use, the appropriate dependencies will also be installed for you.
 For example, if you wished to use `EosioSwiftAbieosSerializationProvider`, then the main `EosioSwift` component would also be installed.

 If you wish to use all of the components, add the `EosioSwift`, `EosioSwiftAbieosSerializationProvider`, `EosioSwiftEcc` and `EosioSwiftSoftkeySignatureProvider` products from `https://github.com/EOSIO/eosio-swift` to your application dependencies.